 If you have already had a home energy assessment and were not thinking about a heating system replacement at that time, you may need to request a home visit to confirm what incentives you might be eligible for.

-During the assessment, be sure to ask your energy advisor how old your current heating system is and how efficient it is.
+During the assessment, be sure to ask your energy advisor how efficient your current heating system is.

 To schedule your home energy assessment, contact Mass Save, Rhode Island Energy, or your municipal electricity company.

 - Insulate and/or air-seal your home.
 Your energy advisor will determine if you need to improve your home’s insulation and air sealing, how much of that project your energy efficiency program can subsidize, and whether that might be required before you would qualify for a heating system replacement rebate.

 In addition to these subsidized measures, if you have a hot air system, sealing your ductwork could make a big difference in your heating and cooling bills.
 If your duct seams are not sealed, you could be losing as much as 30% of your heated or cooled air before it reaches your rooms!
 You can hire a professional for this work and, in accessible areas like your basement or attic, sealing ductwork can be an easy D-I-Y project, too.
 Read more about sealing ductwork at Minimizing Energy Losses in Ducts | Department of Energy.

 - Consider your options.
 You can replace your heating equipment with the same kind, or you could convert to a different heating fuel.